Transitional Kindergarten – Jr. High

 SPIRITUAL & EDUCATIONAL

-BIBLE: • Emphasis on biblical truths and the Bible as God’s word.
+BIBLE: • Emphasis on Bible truths and the Bible as God’s word

 ACADEMICS